Social mobility: Influence of intelligence and education

 Participants at midlife did not necessarily end up in the same social class as their fathers.
 There was social mobility in the sample: 45% of men were upwardly mobile, 14% were downward mobile and 41% were socially stable.
 IQ at age 11 had a graded relationship with participant's social class.
 The same effect was seen for father's occupation.
 Men at midlife social class I and II (the highest, more professional) also had the highest IQ at age 11.

 Height at midlife, years of education and childhood IQ were significantly positively related to upward social mobility, while number of siblings had no significant effect.
 For each standard deviation increase in IQ score at the age 11, the chances of upward social mobility increases by 69% (with a 95% confidence).
 After controlling the effect of independent variables, only IQ at age 11 was significantly inversely related to downward movement in social mobility.
 More years of education increase the chance that a father's son will surpass his social class, whereas low IQ makes a father's son prone to falling behind his father's social class.

 Higher IQ at age 11 was also significantly related to higher social class at midlife, higher likelihood car driving at midlife, higher first social class, higher father's social class, fewer siblings, higher age of education, being taller and living in a less deprived neighbourhood at midlife.
 IQ was significantly more strongly related to the social class in midlife than the social class of the first job.

-Finally, height, education and IQ at age 11 were predictors of upward social mobility and only IQ at age 11 and height were significant predictors of downward social mobility.
+Height, education and IQ at age 11 were predictors of upward social mobility and only IQ at age 11 and height were significant predictors of downward social mobility.
 Number of siblings was not significant in either of the models.

 Another research looked into the pivotal role of education in association between ability and social class attainment through three generations (fathers, participants and offspring) using the SMS1932 (Lothian Birth Cohort 1921) educational data, childhood ability and late life intellectual function data.
 It was proposed that social class of origin acts as a ballast restraining otherwise meritocratic social class movement, and that education is the primary means through which social class movement is both restrained and facilitated—therefore acting in a pivotal role.